 We’re pretty big restoration and historic painting nerds here at SFW Construction.
-Portland certainly has lots of homes with old paint, and paint exposed to harsh elements.
+Portland certainly has lots of homes with old lead paint, and paint exposed to harsh elements.
+So, make sure your home is safe and healthy with an exterior paint checkup: self-inspection at least once a year.

 Exterior stains are common on houses despite often being a pain to clean.
 While some may be from exterior sources like a rusted gutter screw, others can be indicative of water running outward from inside your walls.
 If you see stains on your house and can’t narrow down the source, it might be one of the following: